mgechev/revive/RULES_DESCRIPTIONS.md

 ## bool-literal-in-expr

 _Description_: Using Boolean literals (`true`, `false`) in logic expressions may make the code less readable.
 This rule suggests removing Boolean literals from logic expressions.

 _Configuration_: N/A

+## call-to-gc

+_Description_:  Explicitly invoking the garbage collector is, except for specific uses in benchmarking, very dubious.

+The garbage collector can be configured through environment variables as described [here](https://golang.org/pkg/runtime/).

+_Configuration_: N/A